gensekiel/modtreefarm/README.md

 objects.
 * Use the original growth functions with all related effects and chances.
+* Optional deactivation of the vanilla timer-based field growth mechanics.

 Task time can be defined by a base time and several multipliers for task type, object/tile type, species, age, modifier (normal, enchanted,